 It was renowned food writer M.F.K.
 Fisher who once wrote, “Probably one of the most private things in the world is an egg before it is broken.”
 I need no more evidence than this to include eggs as a course in this Valentine’s Day dinner, since privacy is definitely what you’ll be needing after eating with your hands all night.
-Deviled eggs are marvelous because it’s easy to make just a couple, and they are the absolute best vehicle for little luxuries such as truffles.
+Deviled eggs are marvelous because it’s easy to make just a couple, and they are the absolute best vehicle for little luxuries such as truffles or even caviar.
 Get our Truffled Deviled Eggs recipe.

 Alma Gourmet Fresh Italian Winter Black Truffles, 1 ounce for $79 on Amazon